TaylorStrubhar/workout-tracker/README.md

 ## Description

-Workout Track is an app that lets users track their workouts.
+Workout Tracker is an app that lets users track their workouts.
+Users can build exercises, make them a part of a routine and then organize these exercises and routines for future reference or as a guideline.
+The app mainly uses react and graphql but also relies on bcrypt, express, jwt and material ui.

 ## Table of Contents